Use the links below to quickly navigate to the information you are looking for:

 Please be aware that in some cases specific procedures are in place for allowing access to particular types of information, such as access to copies of Student Transcripts.
 In these cases please follow the existing procedures.

 If you are making a request under section 29 of the Data Protection Act, we will consider your query urgent and waive the associated fees.
 Please inform us that you are invoking this section at the time you submit your request.

 A fee is applicable for every Data Subject Access Request, so you are advised to make your request for information as specific as possible to include, details of dates, type of information (eg memos, letters, reports, emails etc), department and the names of authors and recipients, where appropriate.
 If you know which departments in the University hold information on you, please state this on your application.
 If you are requesting correspondence, it will help greatly if you can let us know who the correspondence will be from and during which time period.
 You may find it helpful to read the guidance provided by the Information Commissioner’s Office on how to access your information.

 Under the Data Protection Act 1998, if the request is not clear, the University reserves the right to seek additional information from the data subject before processing the request.
 The statutory period for requests to be fulfilled is 40 calendar days, but you will be advised of the reasons why it may be necessary to extend this period, eg if the original request is not clear and further clarification is required.

-Subject access requests will be handled within 40 calendar days of processing your payment.
+Subject access requests will be handled within 40 calendar days of receipt of your request and payment.
 Requests under section 29 will be handled urgently and dealt with as soon as possible.

 We will normally provide you with a hard copy of the information you have requested.
 Once we have prepared a file for you, we will ask if you would prefer us to dispatch this to you via Royal Mail, or if you would like to collect it from our offices.
 We prefer if you are able to collect information from our offices as this is more secure and minimises the risk that information may be lost or delayed.